aws/karpenter-provider-aws/docs/aws/provisioner-launch-templates-options.md

 provisioner spec, or incompatible `kubernetes.io/arch` in their pod spec, then the provisioner will instead use the default launch template for that architecture.
-(Note this feature may not be implemented in the first version).
+(Note this feature may not be implemented in the first version; in the first version the provisioner will ignore pods with incompatible architectures).

-While this will limit the provisioner to one default architecture (pod specs can still override by specifying a launch template), it seems like the complexity of the solutions aren't worth it (without more input from users).
-It will also result in
+While this will limit the provisioner to a single default launch template (pod specs can still override by specifying a launch template), it seems like the complexity of the solutions aren't worth it (without more input from users).

 ### Pros

-- Node labels are short
+- Node labels are shorter
 - Node labels match the ACK project
-- Node labels conform to Kubernetes standards
+- Node labels conform to Kubernetes standard
 - Could theoretically be extended in some future date by adding `/<arch>` into labels (assuming that would not violate standards/expectations)